shashial/yubikey-test/README.md

 ## 📝 Notes

-- The action automatically verifies all commits in a PR or push event
+- The action automatically verifies every commit included in the triggering push or pull request (merge commits included)
-- For pull requests, it checks all commits between base and head
+- Pull requests compare `base..head`; initial pushes fall back to the entire pushed history
 - The action requires `fetch-depth: 0` in checkout to access commit history
-- **SSH signatures**: The action extracts signature data directly from commits, so no additional configuration is needed in GitHub Actions
-- **GPG signatures**: Make sure your GPG keys are properly configured if using GPG signing
-- The action works without `gpg.ssh.allowedSignersFile` configuration by parsing signature data directly from commit objects
+- **SSH signatures**: A valid `allowed_signers` file is required (see above).
+Commits are only accepted when Git successfully verifies the signature and the detected key type matches an allowed algorithm.
+- **GPG signatures**: The action reports the fingerprint even when the public key is not available on the runner.
+Import the relevant public keys if you also want cryptographic verification to succeed.

 ## 🤝 License